DexterHuang/CyberCodeOnline/UpdateNote.md

 Step by step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) how to submit a PR on our GitHub

 ## Updates
+### 2022/01/12 v0.754
+- NEW - `Prestige` donation tier is added, this tier is redeemable by donating Unit directly and is permanent, meaning once aquired, it stays with your account forever
+- FIX - Fixed crashing on some older player profile page
+- FIX - Fixed some phone does not show item details page properly
+- OPTIMIZATION - attempt on increasing skip speed, please let me know if it works well

 ### 2022/01/11 v0.754
 - UI - Updated donation npc image